MSE2202/Lab1/docs/MSEduino-testing.md

 <img src="figs/config_board.png" alt="Board configuration" width="80%"/>

 With the board is selected, the Port should be set as **COMx** on Windows or **/dev/cu.usbserial-000x** on Mac.
 In some cases, you may need to install a driver on your computer so that for the USB to UART bridge on the ESP32 is recognized.
-If so, it can be downloaded from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+If so, it can be downloaded from [Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

 <img src="figs/config_port.png" alt="Port configuration" width="80%"/>